4en1x/staffapp-web/server/api-documentation/hirings/GET_hirings.md

 ## Description

-Get hiring by candidate or user id
+Get hirings by candidate or user id

 ***